Nebula-Mya/Mathematics-and-Visual-Art/README.md

 ## 1/8/2024
 14:50
 > i think ive decided on my focus; mathematically defined organic/natural shapes and structures, especially using l-systems and the golden ratio

+16:00 - ?
+> making koch snowflake for practice
+>
+>> trying to figure out why its not working